-SAUW: Consultancy and publication of a study report on Inclusive Urban Development for South Asia is ongoing.
-The draft manuscript has undergone DER's publication review processes and clearance from the Government of India is being sought prior to printing.
+SAUW: Consultancy work on a study report on Inclusive Urban Development for South Asia has been completed.
+While the draft manuscript has undergone DER's publication review processes, clearance from the Government of India was not received.
+Only the consultant report and last manuscript will be considered as internal outputs. is being sought prior to printing.
+Subproject is financially closed.

 BRM.
 Four articles under BRM's Quarterly Economic Updates were completed in the last quarter of 2015.
-A second set of articles is being reviewed for final clearance by the Country Director.
+Four articles were prepared by eminent scholars, and subproject has been completed.
+Subproject is financially closed.

 NRM: Study on Constraints to Agricultural Transformation in Nepal was completed in November 2013.
 Subproject is financially closed.